 Prerequisites:

-This class is a projects-based class with a machine learning bias.
+This class is a projects-based class with a focus on machine learning.
 You are expected to have some programming or statistics backgrounds and so the material will be of greatest benefit to sophomores or those who have taken CS61A, DATA 8, STAT 133, or equivalent.
 However, the first two weeks of class will be an optional python bootcamp for those taking the course with absolutely no programming background.
 By the end, you can determine whether you are comfortable continuing through the course.

 Note that this is not an easy class.
 The student facilitators intend to provide you with a comprehensive guide to data analysis with the goal of preparing you for industry and, if demonstrated superb interest, future machine learning competitions.